Lily Yuriko Nakai Havey

-Lily Yuriko Nakai Havey is an American water color artist and author.
+Lily Yuriko Nakai Havey is an American watercolor artist and author.

 Biography

 Born in 1932, Havey is a Japanese American Nisei whose family was forced to Japanese American internment camps during World War II (following the signing of Executive Order 9066) when she was 10 years old.
 Her family first was sent to Santa Anita Assembly Center in Pasadena, California, and then to Amache Relocation Center (Granada Relocation Center).

 Havey graduated from the New England Conservatory of Music.
 Havey then worked as an English teacher and later went on to establish a stained-glass studio.
 At age 65, she began painting.